-Here we departed from the Oregon Trail and headed toward the mountains.
+Here I departed from the Oregon Trail and headed toward the mountains.
 Bye emigrants.

-We followed Immigrant Road to Highway 20 then turned off to circle Little Camas Reservoir.
-We’d never seen it and we happened to be in the neighborhood.
-We both thought it looked pretty slimy — more a fishing hole than recreation area.
+I followed Immigrant Road to Highway 20 then turned off to circle Little Camas Reservoir.
+I’d never seen it and happened to be in the neighborhood.
+I thought it looked pretty slimy — more fishing hole than recreation area.

-I could see it was a good thing we didn’t shoot for Trinity Pass just yet.
+I could see it was a good thing I hadn’t shot for Trinity Pass just yet.

 Ever wary of backtrack anathema, I saw in an aerial view what looked like a means of circling around the Little Camas Reservoir so I plotted it on the GPS.
 Worked great.

-The backtrack-avoidance route took us on an interesting tour near Anderson Ranch Reservoir.
-Jessica only had to get off and walk once.
+The backtrack-avoidance route took me on an interesting tour near Anderson Ranch Reservoir.

-We had never circled around the non-highway side of Anderson Ranch Reservoir.
-We noted several great campsites for return with the kids.
+I had never circled around the non-highway side of Anderson Ranch Reservoir so after lunch in Pine I began circumnavigating, noting several great campsites for another day.

 Could just be that I was cavalier about signage as a kid but I don’t remember seeing a hundredth of the “no” signs we see today.
 It was like this all along the reservoir.

-We had a quick look at the Anderson Ranch Reservoir dam then followed the river several miles past more beautiful campsites — many folks floating and fishing — until it was time to climb out of the canyon toward Pierce.
+I had a quick look at the Anderson Ranch Reservoir dam then followed the river several miles past more beautiful campsites — many folks floating and fishing — until it was time to climb out of the canyon toward Pierce.

-I tried to route us from Pierce out a jeep trail along the bench above the river but we were turned back by “No Trespassing” signs.
-So we made due with this.
+I tried to route from Pierce out a jeep trail along the bench above the river but was turned back by “No Trespassing” signs.
+So I made due.

-In lieu of the bench-above-the-river trail, we stopped at this point just off the road above the top end of Arrowrock Reservoir, a spot Hunter enjoyed last year.
+In lieu of the bench-above-the-river trail, I stopped at a point just off the road above the top end of Arrowrock Reservoir.

-There is a bald eagle nest below the point that a couple enthusiasts pointed out to Hunter and I last year.
+There is a bald eagle nest below the point that a couple enthusiasts pointed out when I was here last year.
 I was a bit surprised to see the same nest still there.
 I guess they don’t move around much.